"Making Laredo The Best Place To Be Born"

 Little Free Libraries

 Take a book, share a book.
-Little Free Library is a free access to all memebrs of our community.
+Little Free Library is a free access to all members of our community.
 Everyone should have the opportunity to discover a personally relevant book to read is not limited by time, space, or privilege.
-Learn how to start your Little Library today and view the map of all libraires in your community.
+Learn how to start your Little Library today and view the map of all libraries in your community.

 HEB Literacy Events

-The College of Education in partnership with Laredo Learns and H-E-B, invite the Laredo community to stop your local H-E-B store to recive free books and learn more about how to incoreperate literacy in day to day life.
-Click here to view our event calender (All events are from 11 a.m.- 2 p.m.).
+The College of Education, in partnership with Laredo Learns and H-E-B, invites the Laredo community to stop by your local H-E-B store to receive free books and learn more about how to incorporate literacy in day-to-day life.
+View our event calendar to (All events are from 11 a.m.- 2 p.m.).

 PBS KIDS Read Alongs